 When people think of Asian ‘smart cities’, they often turn to Singapore, Tokyo and Seoul, some of the most well-known technology-enabled metropolises in the region.
 The truth is that many of these more “typical” smart Asian cities, some of which were included in our previous Asian smart cities article, have long been at the forefront of smart city development, so it is no surprise that they are globally-renowned for this.
 However, many other Asian cities, like those mentioned above, are also developing innovative new smart city initiatives and catching up with their more advanced counterparts as each day goes by.
 It is important to remember that smart city development isn’t just limited to Asia’s central cities, therefore, but is happening across the continent.
 This is only likely to increase with time, as more cities suffer the effects of growing urbanization and climate change.
 Keep your eyes peel for emerging Asian smart cities and get ready to be inspired!

 “Asian cities are pioneers in the field of Smart City and are constantly developing both, their digital processes and their infrastructure.
-They are very future-oriented and have a very good understanding of Smart Cities.”, Bart Gorynski, Managing Partner at bee smart city states.
+They are very future-oriented and have a very good understanding of Smart Cities”, states Bart Gorynski, Managing Partner at bee smart city.

-bee smart city has created the leading database of smart city solutions with the idea of enabling people-centric smart city planning worldwide through facilitating the kind of knowledge-sharing and collaboration that is at the heart of smart cities.
+bee smart city has created the leading smart city network and community with the idea of enabling people-centric smart city planning worldwide through facilitating the kind of knowledge-sharing and collaboration that is at the heart of smart cities.
 Contribute your favorite Asian smart cities solution today and help us to create more citizen-centric smart cities the world over!
 Register for free to the smart city solution database and platform.
 Become a part of the global smart city community and join thousands of other smart city enthusiasts and experts!

 Read related Articles: